gdpp/freecodecamp/README.md

 # FreeCodeCamp Roadmap

-This repository contains all the projects done at [FreeCodeCamp](https://www.freecodecamp.org)
+This repository contains all the projects done to earn the certification of each category at [FreeCodeCamp](https://www.freecodecamp.org)

 ## Project structure